Should Outreach acquire a Loom-equivalent in 2027?

 Bottom Line

 Outreach should NOT acquire a Loom-equivalent in 2027 — partnership with Vidyard or Loom via API delivers the same customer value at $0-2M/yr cost vs $200-500M acquisition cost.
 The honest call: video messaging is commodity tech; Outreach's M&A budget is better spent on AI email defense (Lavender), voice-AI (Hyperbound), or mid-market consolidation (Outplay) — all 5-10x higher strategic leverage.
-The CFO answer is partnership; the CMO answer might want acquisition for "strategic story" but the math doesn't justify.
-(See also: q1734, q1735, q1737)

 Tags

-outreach, m-and-a-strategy, video-messaging, loom-acquisition, vidyard, asynchronous-video, multichannel-outbound, fy27-strategy, kaia, smart-email-assist
+Outreach, m-and-a-strategy, video-messaging, loom-acquisition, vidyard, asynchronous-video, multichannel-outbound, fy27-strategy, kaia, smart-email-assist